-Surrounded by luscious forest and serene landscapes, this rustic cottage lets you escape society for a little while.
+Surrounded by luscious forests and serene landscapes, this rustic cottage lets you escape society for a little while.
 The nearest village is a short walk away, so you’ll get a truly rural experience.
-We love the porch area, which has a comfortable hammock where you can swing back and forth and admire the views.
+I love the porch area, which has a comfortable hammock where you can swing back and forth and admire the views.
 There’s a working farm nearby where you can visit the local animals.

 Great Family Accommodation: Modern Rustic Beach House

 Wake up every morning to the sound of the waves.
 Sounds great?
 Then look no further than this amazing house.
 Located right by the beach, you’ll have unlimited views of the blue water.
 What’s even better is the massive space this home offers its guests.
 The three bedrooms make space for up to 6 people, so absolutely ideal for families or groups that travel together.
 The area is very peaceful and safe, which makes it the perfect spot to stay with small kids.